-2.7 Changing Default SMW Passwords After Completing Installation
+2.7 Change the Default SMW Passwords

 After completing the installation, change the default SMW passwords.
 The SMW contains its own /etc/passwd file that is separate from the password file for the rest of the system.
 To change the passwords on the SMW, log on to the SMW as root and execute the following commands: